Vanishing theorems for linearly obstructed divisors: Introduction

 \section{Introduction}

+The motivation for studying vanishing theorems of divisors comes from Birational Geometry (Mori's Minimal Model Program, see \cite{KM}) and Commutative Algebra (higher order embeddings of projective varieties, see \cite{bfs}).
+In particular, vanishing theorems have applications to positivity properties of divisors such as global generation, very ampleness and, more in general, $k$-very ampleness properties.

-We denote by $\LL=\LL_{n,d}(m_1,\ldots,m_s)$ the linear system of hypersurfaces of degree $d$ in $\PP^n$ passing through a collection of $s$ points in general position with multiplicities $m_1,\ldots,m_s$.
-The (affine) {\em virtual dimension} of $\LL$ is denoted by
+We denote by $\LL=\LL_{n,d}(m_1,\ldots,m_s)$ the linear system of hypersurfaces of degree $d$ in $\PP^n$ passing through a collection of $s$ points in general position with multiplicities at least $m_1,\ldots,m_s\ge0$ respectively.
+The {\em (affine) virtual dimension} of $\LL$ is denoted by